 INEC, Costa Rica.
 2011.
 Costa Rica: Población total en territorios indígenas por autoidentificación a la etnia indígena y habla de alguna lengua indígena, según pueblo y territorio indígena.
 Tech. rep., Instituto nacional de estadística y censos.
 URL: https://www.inec.cr.
 Accessed: June 23, 2020.

 Solis Aguilar, David.
 2021.
 Socioespacialidades en el territorio originario Maleku de Costa Rica.
 Master’s thesis, El colegio de Michoacán, México.

 Acknowledgement and citation

-I would like to specially thank Alfredo Acosta and Carlos ‘Poto’ López for their invaluable dedication to this endeavor, as well as to everyone who kindly opened their doors at one time or another and guided me, making these projects possible. ¡Afepaquian ni marama naracarrayeca.
+I would like to thank Carlos López Lacayo (Poto), Alfredo Acosta Blanco, Rosa Álvarez Álvarez, José Aniceto Blanco Vela, and Lilian Elizondo Benavides for their invaluable support, as well as everyone who kindly opened their doors at one time or another and guided me throughout these years.
+Most transcriptions, translations, and organizational aspects of this project were possible thanks to the help of Poto and Alfredo. ¡Afepaquian ni marama naracarrayeca.
 Poi marama micua colonhafa ni malainheca macorroca malecuco!